phogroup/pho_group_website/content/authors/sample/_index.md

 ---
 # Display name
-title: Brad Marvin
+title: ---------

 # Username (this should match the folder name)
 authors:
-  - brad
+  - sample

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Postdoc researcher

 # Organizations/Affiliations
 organizations: